innodatalabs/innodatalabs.github.io/_posts/2018-07-27-classifying-autonomy.md

 ---
+layout: post
 title: Classifying Autonomy
 author: David Nadeau
-layout: post
-published: false
 ---

-Classifying Autonomy
+# Classifying Autonomy

-In Vehicules:
+## In Vehicules:

 In non-autonomous vehicule; the driver has sole control of the vehicle.
 On his blog (https://blog.andplus.com/the-5-levels-of-autonomy), Abdul Dremaly summarizes well the five-level classification scale for autonomous vehicles proposed by The Society of Automotive Engineers (SAE).
 In order to help automotive engineers, governments, and insurers get a better handle on this new technology, SAE defined the five levels of automobile autonomy: